Naxemis/Godot-3D-Outline-Shader/README.md

 ### In short: ###
-Using vertex data is better for models with sharp edges, but normal data is better for models with rounded edges.
+Using vertex data is better for models with sharp edges, but normal data is better for models with rounded edges (just my observations).
 Choose what suits your needs better.